abcnews/dailygraphics/README.md

 > Default: `30`

 #### maxDecimalPlaces
-> Default: 10
+> Default: `10`

-Maximum number of decimal places to show on the formatted data labels.
+Maximum number of decimal places to show on the formatted value labels and axes.
 Any trailing zeros will be omitted.